goastian/midori-desktop/toolkit/components/telemetry/docs/data/environment.rst

 - ``nimbus.qa.pref-2``: Used to monitor the results of pref-setting test experiments.

 - ``signon.firefoxRelay.feature``: User choice regarding Firefox Relay integration with Firefox Password Manager.
 Can be one of undefined, "available", "offered", "enabled" or "disabled".

+- ``dom.popup_allowed_events``: Which events should allow popups.
+Only exposed with about:config.

+- ``intl.ime.use_composition_events_for_insert_text``: Whether a set of composition events is fired when user inserts text without keyboard events nor composing state of a composition (only on Linux and macOS).

+- ``xpinstall.signatures.required``: Whether XPI files cryptographic signatures are being verified and enforced.

+- ``xpinstall.signatures.weakSignaturesTemporarilyAllowed``: Whether new XPI files only signed with weak signature algorithms are still allowed to be installed

 attribution
 ~~~~~~~~~~~